alex-a-renoire/sigma-homework/README.md

 - Wrong field value {"func_name":"wrong_func", "data":{"name":"Bob"}}
 - Delete / get a person with non-existent ID

-## How to run tcp-app

-make tcpserver
-make tcpclient
-make test

-## How to run http-app

-make httpserver

 ## how to test http-app